Uncover your confidence and get the skills, knowledge, tools, community support, and mentorship you need to build a social venture from the ground up.

 Participants have a wide range of backgrounds and experience: no prior business knowledge is required, and we work with people with a variety of interests such as art and design, education, heath and wellness, permaculture, event productions - anyone who wants to make positive social change through their work.

-After the incubator program, you have access to the Groundswell Launchpad, a supported community marketplace with access to market, real estate and investment.
+After the incubator program, you have access to the Groundswell Launchpad, a supported community marketplace with access to the resources you need to test your venture and take it to the next level.
 Find out more.

 If you have questions about your fit for the program or any other inquiries, don't hesitate to get in touch.
 Email our program and managing director at firstname.lastname@example.org or call six-zero-four-365-6369